March 26, 2018

 Egmont Kakarot-Handtke

-#1 The macrofoundations approach starts with three systemic axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
+#1 The macrofoundations approach starts with three systemic axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector, which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
-L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X. For a start it holds X=O.
+L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X. For a start, it holds X=O.

-#2 For details of the big picture see cross-references Employment.
+#2 For details of the big picture, see cross-references Employment.

-#3 Wikimedia AXEC62 Employment Law
+#3 Graphic AXEC62 Employment Law

 Related 'The role of labor and business in a well-organized society' and 'False and true economic laws' and 'Unemployment is the outcome of political economics'.